 Diet can also play a role in one’s likelihood of contracting colon cancer.
 Individuals who eat a lot of processed meats, red meats, and deep-fried foods could also be at risk.
 You can reduce your risk of colon cancer by getting regular exercise and maintaining a weight deemed healthy by your doctor.
 You can also increase the fiber in your diet for a healthier colon.

 Fortunately, colon cancer is a preventable cancer with detection.
 Of course, many people do not want to undergo invasive screenings, but they may be more likely to do it when they know that surgery is on the table otherwise.
+When seniors understand the risk factors for colon cancer and are screened regularly, it can be easier to identify colon cancer early on when treatment works best.

 What Are the Symptoms of Colon Cancer?